-Corporate and technical writing, marketing material
+Corporate and technical writing,

 Here are 28 stories about projects I've done.
 Some of them may make you slap your forehead.
 Each problem is a real example, but I've had to guess at the way people broke the news to me.
 Those aren't exact quotes -- just my best recollection.
 I start with a troublesome brochure.